Office politics are everywhere.

 Where does this take us?

-And to win the professional game, you must learn the rules of workplace politics.
+It means that to win the professional game, you must learn the rules of workplace politics.